quintanar401/quintanar401.github.io/SYNTAX.md

 * \[\] are used for syntactic extentions.
 Indexing/calling a function and generic lists use ().

 Async/concurrent features:
-* All basic operations are parallelized if possible. `vek` also implements a feature that makes them even faster if they are groupped together.
+* All basic operations (+, sin, etc) are parallelized if possible. `vek` also implements a feature that makes them even faster if they are groupped together.
 * All values are safe to use from different threads.
 If needed `vek` does copy-on-write.
-There is no shared writable memory/semaphors, etc, only messages.
+There is no shared writable memory, semaphors, etc, only messages and atomics.
 * All IO operations are async in nature - they do not block, but sync for the programmer (they can be executed in a subprocess if full async is required).
 * The cost of starting a new process if very low (like in Erlang).

+Unlike Erlang `vek` is not immutable.
+Processes can have state.

 // * Resource monitoring: cpu, memory, IO.
 Limits per user.

 ### Array language - more details

 `vek` is closer to K/Q than APL/J. `vek` like K has only typed vectors and the mixed generic list that can be used to emulate matrices.
-A key difference vs K: there is no automatic conversion of a mixed list into a vector, instead there is a special function that can do it.
-Reason - it is really annoying when sometimes a list randomly changes into a vector, if a list is almost a vector except an element at the end it will be fully checked on each update - introduces unexpected delays. `vek` adds a concept of a uniform generic list - a list with elements of one type (atoms or vectors).
+The key difference vs K: there is no automatic conversion of a mixed list into a vector, instead there is a special function that can do it.
+Reason - it is really annoying when sometimes a list randomly changes into a vector, if a list is almost a vector except an element at the end it will be fully checked on each update - introduces unexpected delays.
+Adverbs (suffixes) though produce a vector if possible. `vek` adds a concept of a uniform generic list - a list with elements of one type (atoms or vectors).
 Operations with uniform lists can be easily parallelized.
 Records are introduced to allow new user types.

 Syntactically `vek` also is closer to K/Q. The main difference is: adverbs are substituted by inflections to substantially increase their number.
 Also instead of being monadic/diadic/etc all functions are either transitive (expect a noun on their left) or intransitive, this concept is introduced because one of the goals of `vek` is to reduce